cwchentw/cl2js/README.md

 ## Known Issues or Bugs

 * Armed Bear CL starts too slowly to be useful as a scripting language
-* Clozure CL compiled `cl2js` may fail to print out text on console

 ## Note

-The version of Armed Bear CL bundled in this repo is 1.8.0
+The version of Armed Bear CL bundled in this repo is 1.8.0.

-We copy [quicklisp.lisp](https://www.quicklisp.org/beta/) and [cl-yautils.lisp](https://github.com/cwchentw/cl-yautils/) on the fly.

 ## See Also